logsem/griotte/README.md

 - `name_spec{_*}_closure.v` contains the specifications of the example, when an entry point for known code is involved.
 - `name_adequacy.v` contains the end-to-end theorem of the example.
+- `name_concrete_adequacy.v` contains a concrete implementation of the adequacy with a concrete instance of the machine and a concrete adversary.

 The case studies are:
 - `cmdc/`: Canonically Mutually Distrustful Compartmentalisation example.